AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/index.md

 Together with the [validating light node](./../contracts/index.md) the rollup circuits must ensure that incoming blocks are valid, that state is progressed correctly and that anyone can rebuild the state.

 To support this, we construct a single proof for the entire block, which is then verified by the validating light node.
 This single proof is constructed by recursively merging proofs together in a binary tree structure.
-This structure allows us to keep the workload of the individual proof small, while making it very parallelizable.
-This works very well for case where we want many actors to be able to participate in the proof generation.
+This structure allows us to keep the workload of each individual proof small, while making it very parallelizable.
+This works very well for the case where we want many actors to be able to participate in the proof generation.

-The tree structure is outlined below, but the general idea is that we have a tree where all the leaves are transactions (kernel proofs) and through $\log n$ steps we can then "compress" them down to just a single root proof.
+The tree structure is outlined below, but the general idea is that we have a tree where all the leaves are transactions (kernel proofs) and through $\log(n)$ steps we can then "compress" them down to just a single root proof.
 Note that we have three (3) different types of "merger" circuits, namely:
 - The base rollup
   - Merges two kernel proofs
 - The merge rollup